Lokibot1/RentalHub/README.md

     CREATE DATABASE IF NOT EXISTS rentalhub;
     ```

-2. Run the migration script to create the tables and insert sample data:
+2. Run the migration script to create the tables and insert sample data.
+    NOTE: This will remove all images you uploaded in the items table.

     ```sh
     npm run db:migrate